Sectoral Partnerships and Engagement

 It is well established that addressing the exploitation of migrant workers required coordinated and systemic action to be taken.
 In recent years, significant steps have been taken to promote supply chain accountability across and within sectors to enhance migrant worker protection.
 Many key initiatives include commitments made by industry initiatives to enhance coordinated action and industry alignment with global efforts to prevent labour exploitation.

 In line with these efforts, IRIS has developed strategic partnerships with the private sector to enhance migrant worker protection and encourage alignment with ethical recruitment principles.
-Examples include IOM's Memorandum of Understanding (MoU) with the H&M Group to promote cooperation and assistance in relation to ethical recruitment and protection of migrant workers in global supply chains; the IOM and Fair Labour Association MoU which has been critical in facilitating knowledge-sharing and mapping supply chains; and a global MoU signed with IOM and the Sustainable Hospitality Alliance
+Examples include IOM's Memorandum of Understanding (MoU) with the H&M Group to promote cooperation and assistance in relation to ethical recruitment and protection of migrant workers in global supply chains; the IOM and Fair Labour Association MoU which has been critical in facilitating knowledge-sharing and mapping supply chains; and a global MoU signed with IOM and the Sustainable Hospitality Alliance.

-provide support across a range of supply chain interventions related to ethical recruitment, labour migration, and migrant workers.
+IOM works directly with global companies to provide support across a range of supply chain interventions related to ethical recruitment, labour migration, and migrant workers.
 Thematically these include guidance to:

-1. strengthen and address gaps in corporate and supply chain policies;
+- strengthen and address gaps in corporate and supply chain policies;

-2. enhance due diligence to better identify and address risks that migrant workers face in supply chains;
+- enhance due diligence to better identify and address risks that migrant workers face in supply chains;

-3. establish and leverage grievance mechanisms to enhance migrant worker protection;
+- establish and leverage grievance mechanisms to enhance migrant worker protection;

-4. and strengthen private sector strategies to improve (inter‐jurisdictional) access to remedy for migrant workers.
+- and strengthen private sector strategies to improve (inter‐jurisdictional) access to remedy for migrant workers.

 Another, growing area of engagement is guidance to enhance “migrant voice” in supply chains, leveraging the power of longstanding strategies related to orientation programmes, counselling, and Migrant Resource Centres as well as new, tech‐based strategies.